-Is a type of diabetic coma that is often seen in Type 2 Diabetes.
+Nonketotic Hyperosmolar Coma is a type of diabetic coma that can be seen in Type 2 Diabetes though it is often a rare occurrence.

 It is also known as: Hyperosmolar hyperglycemic nonketotic coma or hyperosmotic non-ketotic coma.